The Klarna Product Page Dataset: Web Element Nomination with Graph Neural Networks and Large Language Models

-\textbf{TransformerEncoder}: This model consists of a single-layer multi-headed attention encoder stack~\cite{vaswani2017attention} fed with a sequence consisting of the features $\bx_v$ of the local node, $v$, stacked with the features $\bx_u$ of its neighbors $u\in\mathcal{N}(v)$.
+\textbf{TransformerEncoder}: This model consists of a single-layer multi-headed attention encoder stack~\citep{vaswani2017attention} fed with a sequence consisting of the features $\bx_v$ of the local node, $v$, stacked with the features $\bx_u$ of its neighbors $u\in\mathcal{N}(v)$.
 The embedding $\bz_v$ of node $v$ is then extracted as the first element (here, at index $0$) of the sequence $\bH_v$ computed by the transformer encoder stack:

 In our implementation, the number of heads in the encoder and the embedding size are tunable hyperparameters.
-As the elements in the DOM tree do not have an obvious natural linear ordering, we did not use positional encodings.
-In fact, how to effectively encode positional information for elements in DOM trees is the focus of ongoing research.
+As the elements in the DOM tree do not have an evident natural linear ordering, we did not use positional encodings.
+In fact, how to encode positional information in trees is the focus of ongoing research.

 \textbf{Tree-LSTMs}: We consider four tree-based LSTM models.
-They all revolve around a standard LSTM cell~\cite{hochreiter1997long} and are characterized by how the input sequence is constructed from the DOM tree.
+They all revolve around a standard LSTM cell~\citep{hochreiter1997long} and are characterized by how the input sequence is constructed from the DOM tree.